Spring UW Course Descriptions

 “Fashion has to do with ideas,” Coco Chanel said, “the way we live, what is happening.”
 This course explores the fundamentals of writing by considering fashion.
 What can the principles of design teach us about our own writing and the writing we love?
 How can we fashion our writerly identities to produce meaningful texts engaging the world we live, dress, and write in?

 We’ll start the semester exploring fashion writing across genres by translating a scholarly essay into an article for a popular media platform.
 As we write, we’ll experiment with skills from the designer’s toolkit (like social brainstorming, vision boards, and sketches) to disrupt and examine our own writing processes.
-Other major assignments include a “collage annotated bibliography” and a class field trip to a museum in D.C. to explore how writing, in conjunction with other mediums, exists beyond the page.
-Drawing on this experience and research conducted throughout the semester, we’ll write an 8-10 page object essay to discern—and communicate—how one sartorial text can change and reflect the world.
+Other major assignments include a “collage annotated bibliography” and a class field trip to the GW Textile Museum to explore how writing, in conjunction with other mediums, exists beyond the page.
+Drawing on this experience and research conducted throughout the semester, we’ll write a 8-10 page object essay to discern—and communicate—how one sartorial text can change and reflect the world.

 Every UW 1020 course requires ‘finished’ writing, developed in a rigorous composition process often consisting of pre-draft preparation, drafts, and revisions based on instructor’s advice and classmates’ comments.
 In this course, the series of tasks you will perform — including writing a research paper that integrates both primary and secondary sources — are designed both to help you become familiar with an array of research efforts as well as familiar with writing an authoritative study of your chosen topic.
 In this course, we analyze primary documents from the Shoah — photographs and oral histories, in particular.
 I ask that we engage with these materials because such research encourages us to value the research findings of others; to acquire research skills; to recognize the ways in which primary materials are central to both the research process and the conclusions one draws; and, perhaps most importantly, to realize our analysis allows us to make meaningful additions to the academic conversation about a given topic.
 The range of research topics is wide, from the role art played in the Holocaust to the workings of a particular concentration camp; or from the role liberators played (or failed to play) to what is known about the "bearers of secrets," the Sonderkommando, who were eyewitnesses to the Final Solution.
 While we may not be able to make amends for the Holocaust, I believe that through the careful study of the lives of those who perished and the words of those who survived, we become witnesses for the eyewitnesses, witnesses who are willing to be bearers of the stories and history of the Shoah.